ashok-khanna/lisp-notes/README.md

 </table>

-<a id="org4c797a3"></a>
+<a id="org96b2f39"></a>

 ## Packages

-Packages are a central mechanism for avoiding name collisions that may occur if multiple files contain variables or functions with the same name.
+Packages are a central mechanism for avoiding name collisions that occur if multiple files contain variables or functions with the same name.
 More information on packages can be found on [my guide on Medium](https://ashok-khanna.medium.com/an-introduction-to-lisp-packages-7a9ee352006e).

 Packages need to be registered before they can be used.
-Below is an example of registering a package, which inherits from two packages and exports two symbols.
-The example also shows how to shadow symbols in a package so that they use the versions defined in the package vs. the symbols that are imported via a `:USE` command.
+Below is an example of registering a package that inherits from two packages and exports two symbols.
+This example also shadows two symbols,  allowing us to use, within MY-PACKAGE, the definitions of these symbols (RESTART and CONDITION in our case) that exist within the package MY-PACKAGE and not definitions of these symbols inherited from other packages (CL in our case, where RESTART and CONDITION are interned also).

     (defpackage :my-package
       (:use :cl :other-package-1)
       (:export :symbol-1
-    	   :symbol-2)
+    	   :restart)
-      (:shadow 'restart
+      (:shadow :restart
-    	   'condition)))
+    	   :condition)))

 Once a package is registered with the above, we can switch to it with `IN-PACKAGE`.

+-   **Within a package**, all symbols defined in that package are accessible.
+In addition, any *exported* symbols from packages inherited via the `:USE` command can be directly accessed without a package qualifier

+-   **Outside of a package**, internal symbols can be accessed via a double-colon package qualifier, e.g. `my-package::symbol-3`, while exported symbols can be accessed via a single-colon package qualifier, e.g. `my-package:symbol-1`

     (in-package :my-package)

-Within a package, all symbols defined in that package are accessible.
-In addition, any *exported* symbols from packages inherited via the `:USE` command can be directly accessed without a package qualifier.
-Outside of a package, internal symbols can be accessed via a double-colon package qualifier, e.g. `my-package::symbol-3`, while exported symbols can be accessed via a single-colon package qualifier, e.g. `my-package:symbol-1`.
+Finally, note that we will get an error if we try to inherit from both CL and MY-PACKAGE due to to the clash in symbols RESTART and CONDITION that appear in both packages.
+To overcome this, we can use a `:shading-import-from:` command, such as in the following.

+    (defpackage :my-package-2
+      (:use :cl :my-package)
+      (:shadowing-import-from :my-package :restart))